A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Conclusion and Future Directions

 \item \textit{Crowd counting in videos} is becoming an active research direction.
 A straightforward approach is to consider the video frames independently by making use of the crowd counting techniques proposed for still images.
 This is not satisfactory because it ignores the continuity or temporal correlation between frames, i.e., the motion information.
 Bidirectional ConvLSTM~\cite{xiong2017spatiotemporal} is a recent attempt to leverage spatial-temporal information in video.
-There are some recent attempts to exploit the correlation in video data such as bidirectional ConvLSTM~\cite{xiong2017spatiotemporal}, E3D~\cite{zou2019enhanced} and LST~\cite{fang2020multi, fang2019locality}.
+There are some recent attempts to exploit the correlation in video data ~\cite{zou2019enhanced, fang2020multi, han2022dr, liu2020counting, ren2020tracking, ma2021spatiotemporal, liu2020estimating, gao2020feature}.
 However, LSTM-based framework is not easy to train or to be extended to a general scenario.
 The 3D kernel is not effective in extracting the long-range contextual information.
 Effectively making use of the temporal correlation for accurate and efficient near real-time crowd counting systems is also a potential research direction.

 \item \textit{Multi-view fusion for crowd counting} is important as a single camera cannot capture large and wide areas (e.g., parks, public squares).
 Multiple cameras with overlapping view are required to solve the wide-area counting task.
-There are some recent multi-view fusion approaches for crowd counting~\cite{zhang2019wide}, which proposes a multi-camrea fusion method to predict a ground-plane density map of the 3D world.
+There are some recent multi-view fusion approaches for crowd counting~\cite{zhang2019wide}, which proposes a multi-camera fusion method to predict a ground-plane density map of the 3D world.
 There is also another approach based on a 2D-to-3D projection with 3D density map estimation and a 3D-to-2D projection consistency measure method~\cite{zhang20203d}.
 Multi-view fusion for crowd counting provides a vivid visualization for the scenes, as well as the potentials for other applications like observing the scene in arbitrary view angles, which may contribute to better scene understanding.
 Therefore, crowd counting with multi-view fusion represents important research value.

 \end{itemize}